My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 2. Look up reference photos as you brief your photographer(s).
 I scoured different photographers’ portfolios and the internet for reference poses and locations of what I wanted for our shoot.
 This helped me to directly convey to my photographers what I was looking for.
 Again, a picture tells a thousand words, especially when you’re working with photographers!!!

-3. Practice taking photos together with your S.O. before your shoot.
+3. Practice taking photos together with your partner before your shoot.
 If your shoot is anything like ours, you won’t have time to think nor check the output for each scene: you’re going to only have one to two minutes top to pose/look good/get a good shot for each scene, after which you’ll be zipping from one place to another (high heels and all if you’re female).

 So, practice taking photos together as a couple first (if you don’t normally do that) and think about the poses you want to do: especially if you’re planning just one pre-wedding shoot!
 After our shoot with Neil in Glasgow, Ken and I immediately thought of poses we could have done but didn’t, after which we got them down in our Edinburgh shoot.